Newsletters – Cover Your Assets

 Using these six key numbers, four ratios are tracked and trended:

-1. Asset turnover (assets/revenue)-the higher the turnover, the better utilization of assets experienced.
+1. Asset turnover (revenue/assets)-the higher the turnover, the better utilization of assets experienced.

 2. Profit margin (net income/revenue)-the greater the margin, the more profits available to fund growth.